Keto Cheese Crackers {Low Carb Friendly}

 • Cover cookie sheet with parchment paper.

 • Lay cheese slices flat to fill the cookie sheet.
 Leave a little bit of room between each slice.
-If they melt together it is no big deal as once they cool they will break apart easily.
+It is no big deal if they melt together; they will break apart easily once they cool.
 I used precut slices, but you can buy larger deli slices and cut them into smaller squares.

 • Sprinkle spices on cheese slices.